 On November 4, 2010, the Center issued through the Authority a \$30,000 tax-exempt revenue bond Series 2010 (2010 Bond).
-The 2010 Bond is a variable rate bond, with interest ranging from 1.29% to 1.48% for the years ended June 30, 2016 and 2015 used to purchase the Yale Building from National Healthcare Research and Education Finance Corporation (NHREFCO) (note 11).
+The 2010 Bond is a variable rate bond, with interest ranging from 1.47% to 1.72% for the years ended June 30, 2017 and 2016 used to purchase the Yale Building from National Healthcare Research and Education Finance Corporation (NHREFCO) (note 11).
 The 2010 Bond was issued under a private placement with JP Morgan Chase Bank, N.A. and all interest and principal payments are made directly to the bank.
+The 2010 bond refunded with proceeds from the 2017B Bonds.

 On November 24, 2009, the Center issued through the Authority \$114,920 of tax-exempt revenue bonds Series 2009A (2009A Bonds).
 The 2009A Bonds are fixed rate bonds issued under the Center's credit rating with interest rates ranging from 3.50% to 6.00% and were used to refund the 2001B Bonds and 2002 Bonds.
 A portion of the 2009A Bonds were defeased by the 2015 Bonds.
+On February 23, 2017, the Center placed \$12,269 into escrow along with the Series 2009A debt service reserve fund to defease the remaining 2009A Bonds.

 The bond documents for the 2009A Bonds, 2010 Bonds, 2011A Bonds, 2012A Bonds, 2012B Bonds and the 2015 Bonds have covenants that require the Center to provide to the Authority, pursuant to a deed of trust, a mortgage and security interest in substantially all of the real estate and improvements owned by the Center, a security interest in the funds held by the trustees, and in the gross receivables and equipment owned by the Center.
 The bond documents for the 2012A Bonds and 2012B Bond require the Center to maintain unrestricted and unencumbered cash, cash equivalents, and marketable debt and equity securities of at least 80 days of cash operating expenses less subaward expenses and net income available for debt service must exceed 150% of the debt service in the same year.
 The bond documents for the 2009A Bonds require the establishment and maintenance of a debt service reserve fund.
-Additional covenants include a restriction on the creation of additional liens on the Center's property, a restriction on the issuance of additional debt, and a requirement that net income available for debt service must exceed 125% of the debt service in the same year.
+Additional covenants include a restriction on the creation of additional liens on the Center's property, a restriction on the issuance of additional debt, and requirements on financial ratios including debt service coverage exceeding 125% of debt service and a cushion ratio of 150% of debt service.